dyslexia01/Portolio_Documents/README.md

-# You may contribute to this collection my adding your own questions
+# You may contribute to this collection by adding your own questions